-The annual competition consisted of written exams and outdoor challenges in aquatics, forestry, soil and wildlife, as well as an oral presentation about non-point source pollution, at Usdan Center for Creative and Performing Arts in Wheatley Heights.
+The annual competition consisted of written exams and outdoor challenges in the topics of aquatics, forestry, soil and wildlife, as well as an oral presentation about non-point source pollution, at the Usdan Center for Creative and Performing Arts in Wheatley Heights.
 Thirty-eight Long Island teams competed.

 For winning, team members received $500 scholarships and Canon digital cameras, as well as a color printer for their school.
 They will compete at the state level this week in Geneva.

 "This is a team of students that are intrinsically environmentally aware," said Valarie Sebastiano, a Wantagh science teacher and team adviser along with Frances Galan-Pena.
 "They worked very hard and earned it.
 We're very proud."

 Wantagh teammates are Teresa Clark, Ariane Jong, Jake Kaplan, Jillian Rodesk, Isabella Swyst and Danielle Tralongo.
 Sachem North's team is Tyler Breitfeller, Aly Gruber, Charlie Horn, Sharon Luebs, Ruchi Shah and Danielle White.